 An inherent part of clinical skills is appropriate record-keeping.
-Accordingly, a student must complete all recordkeeping tasks, as outlined on the form entitled Record-Keeping Summary Table, by the due date indicated on the recommended course schedule.
+Accordingly, a student must complete all record-keeping tasks, as outlined in the table above titled Requisite Course Document Deadlines, by the due date indicated.
 One-third of a grade will be lost for each day late.